Application Process

 Application fees associated with applying to the University of Minnesota School of Public Health are assessed through SOPHAS, which charges $145 to apply to one school and $55 for each additional school.

 SOPHAS offers limited application fee waivers.
-We encourage you to inquire about these opportunities early in the application cycle as they are limited and cover more cost than the application fee assistance we provide.
+We encourage you to inquire about these opportunities early in the application cycle as they are limited and typically cover the larger $145 fee, which is higher than the application fee assistance we provide.
 More Info.

 Curious about our school and want to know if it’s a good fit?